atn832/elysium-client/README.md

 `./deploy.sh [pub|empty string for private]` to deploy

-`reload -p 8081` from build to serve locally
+`npm run start` from build to serve locally